 A college education is not just intended to prepare students for their respective future careers but also intended to help them grow as individuals on both a personal and professional level.

 We do our very best to instill the knowledge and skills needed and, as required of our university curriculum, to prepare them for their careers; however, we truly believe that in order to produce exceptional graduates, we must go well above and beyond the standard expectations in creating future leaders, not just professional entry-level workers.

 However, like other service-oriented professions, teaching can also lead to burnout.
 Professor burnout is often overlooked, even though it is more common than some might think, yet surprisingly few research studies have been dedicated to how and why this occurs.

 This article examines professor burnout from the vantage point of university professors in the hopes of increasing awareness regarding the specific signs and causes.
-It will serve as an introduction to basic leadership strategies that are both practical and cost-effective in addressing burnout among their faculty.
+It will serve as an introduction to basic leadership strategies that are both practical and cost-effective in addressing burnout among the faculty.

 Signs of Stress

-physiological signs of stress include the following:
+According to Essential Ways to Cope with Stress, the most common physiological signs of stress include the following:

 - Emotional numbness

 - Difficulty concentrating and making decisions